logchange/hofund/README.md

 by Heimdall and, during his exile, Skurge.
 It also served as a key to activate the switch that opens the Bifrost Bridge.
 ```

+Compatible with Spring Boot >= 2.2.0 and Spring